Cranival/TayoBotzv5/README.md

 Powered by XTEAM | Author / Creator | Most Active Contributor | 2nd Most Active Contributor

-NOTE: im only recode
+NOTE: im only recode and
-thanks for Narutomo
+thanks for Nurutomo